Venus

 June 2024

 A big month for me.
 A show I directed and a solo show I perform in are happening at the same time at two different Shakespeare festivals.
-Photo by Phillip Hamer, top left of the one I directed, As You Like It at St. Louis Shakespeare Festival, Pictured are Beth Bombara, Riley Carter Adams, Bianca Sanborn and the amazing Wali Jamal Abdullah as Jacques.
+Photo by Phillip Hamer, bottom of the one I directed, As You Like It at St. Louis Shakespeare Festival, Pictured are Beth Bombara, Riley Carter Adams, Bianca Sanborn and the wonderful Wali Jamal Abdullah as Jacques.

 August 2023